 In 2022, the Company also completed a Green Financing Framework ("Framework").
 It allows the Company and its subsidiaries to issue green financings, loans (corporate and project level) and/or bonds for Eligible Green Projects (each a "Green Financing").
 The aim of this Framework is to facilitate disclosure, transparency, integrity, and equality related to our Green Financings for interested investors and stakeholders.
-This Framework is aligned with the four core components of the Green Bond Principles (2021), the Green Loan Principles (2021), and the EU Taxonomy.
-As of 2023, the Company has not issued any green financing.
+In late 2024, the Company completed a private placement of USD 175 million senior secured green bonds.
+The bonds have a tenor of five years and a fixed coupon rate of 9.5% percent per annum, with interest payable in semi-annual instalments.
+The bond issue was rated BB- by S&P Global Ratings and was issued under the Company's green finance framework with second-party opinion from Morningstar Sustainalytics.